1VIP1786/1VIP1786.github.io/content/_index.md

   breakLines=true
   loop=false
 >}}
-striving to craft byte-sized brilliance with grace and grit.
+Pursuing the art of crafting concise brilliance with poise and perseverance.
 {{< /typeit >}}